lgreco/cdp/docs/source/COMP363/detailedOutline.rst

   * **Assignment:** implement Boruvka's algorith.<br/>

-- Unit 7: Directed graphs.
-Adjacency matrix.
-Determining the reachability of a vertex.
-Shortest paths.
-Detecting cycles.

-- Unit 8: Maximum flows and minimum cuts or why Chicago is a more important strategic target than NYC.
+* Week 07: Directed Graphs

+  * Adjacency matrix.
+  * Reachability of a vertex.
+  * Shortest paths.
+  * Tense and relaxed edges.
+  * Topological sorting
+  * **Assignment:** Detecting cycles.

+* Week 08: Maximum Flows / Minimum Cut

+  * Conservation of flow.
+  * Residual graph.
+  * Residual capacity.
+  * Operating on the residual graph.
+  * Augmented paths.
+  * Computing the maximum flow across a graph.
+  * **Assignment:** determine the minimum cut of a graph.

+* Week 09: Greedy Algorithms

-- Unit 9: (two header): Greedy algorithms: Huffman encoding.
-Topological ordering.
+  * Greedy algorithms that work: Huffman encoding.
+  * Greedy algorithms that do not work: MWIS.
+  * **Assignment:** tbd

-- Unit 10: Tree algorithms.
+* Week 10: Tree Algorithms

-- Unit 11: tbd
+* Week 11: tbd

-- Week 12: P versus NP and complexity theory.
-The SAT3 problem.
+* Week 12: P versus NP

-- Week 13: A gentle introduction to neural networks.
+   * Complexity theory.
+   * The SAT3 problem.
+   * Reductions

+* Week 13: Neural Networks.

 The graduate course (COMP 460) comprises a review/refresh part and an advanced part.
 In the review part, we combine topics as follows: